victoriamcn/E-Commerce-Back-End/README.md

 ## License

-**This project is licensed under MIT.** [Click](https://pitt.libguides.com/openlicensing/MIT#:~:text=Users%20of%20software%20using%20an,and%20the%20X%20Windows%20System.) here to view the license documentation or go to the [license file](https://github.com/victoriamcn/E-Commerce-Back-End/blob/main/LICENSE) in this repository.
+This project is licensed under MIT.
+- [Click](https://pitt.libguides.com/openlicensing/MIT#:~:text=Users%20of%20software%20using%20an,and%20the%20X%20Windows%20System.) here to view the license documentation or,
+- Go to the [license file](https://github.com/victoriamcn/E-Commerce-Back-End/blob/main/LICENSE) in this repository.

 ## Credits